akhil-arun/TikTok_Rank/README.md

 # TikTokPets

 There are two different stages of the project, and they have yet to be linked together.
-The two parts will be linked together very shortly!
+The two parts will be linked together very shortly

 This project is being hosted on Replit.